donavon/remix-etag/README.md

 | W/"12345" | "12345"         | ❌                | ✅               |
 | "12345"   | "12345"         | ✅                | ✅               |

+✅ = Match — A 304 will be sent. ❌ = No match — A 200 will be sent.

 ## Example Code

 Here is an example `handleRequest` from within `entry.server.tsx`.
 Import `remix-etag` and use it to set the `ETag` header.